arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-10.md

     Foo dates
 ```

-Notice that `_command` is ignored.
+Note that `_command` is ignored.
 In fact, we want the parser to
 ensure that the required string is found, but not to include it in the returned value.
 Then, we apply `makeFoo` to parsers of values &dmash; instead of to
 values &mdash; using `<!>` and `<*>`: